USUSOC/ususoc.github.io/_pages/about.md

 * Grow your professional network with future cyber professionals
 * Network with current cyber professional
 * Be in the know about Cybersecurity internship/job opportunities
+* The club will cover fees for all competitions in which the club participates
 * A Ton of fun

 ## Final Word